 The Summer Palace is the third volume in a fantasy trilogy known as the Annals of the Chosen.
-The first two, The Wizard Lord and The Ninth Talisman, are available in paperback; the third is as yet only available in hardcover.
+The first two are The Wizard Lord and The Ninth Talisman, and all three are available in trade paperback and ebook.

 The Summer Palace picks up immediately after the end of The Ninth Talisman left off, with the Chosen Swordsman... well, I can't really tell you without spoiling The Ninth Talisman.
 Let's just say it's Sword's further adventures and wraps up the story.

 Here's a brief excerpt I hope won't give away anything surprising: